 Newborn Through Eight Weeks:

 *Starting a just a few days old our pups are handled and begin Early Neurological Stimulation.
 Pups undergo age appropriate socialization and enrichment activities.
 They will come in contact with all sights, sounds, and smells, of daily household living.
 We take care to make sure that they are desensitized to common sounds.
 We use different voice levels, play music, run appliances, we play firework sounds, as well as nature sounds including thunder storms.
-I have invested in the Puppy Culture Program and have started to incorporate some aspects of that program into our already established program.
-I believe experience is just as important as knowledge and the longer I raise puppies the more I learn what works for us and what doesn’t.
-I try to adapt to each litter and I am always willing to try new things if it will help me raise a more well rounded pup.
+UPDATE: I have recently invested in the Puppy Culture Program and have started to incorporate Puppy Culture Protocols into our program.
+I am always willing to try new things if it will help me raise a more well rounded pup.

 *Pups are on a strict de worming and vaccination schedule.
 They will see the vet at any indication that something is wrong.
 All pups visit the vet before going home for a full hands on check up and fecal testing.
 If anything is found they will be treated and not released unless the vet says they are healthy are ready to go.
 Proof of all medical care is provided to you!

 *Momma’s have the ability to come and go as they see fit.
 We never force moms to stay in with older pups nor do we force them to stay away.
 We trust them to nurture and care for their pups.
 We only step in if we foresee any issues.
 Pups nurse as long as momma allows, we do not force wean.
 We do begin puppy mush at about 3 weeks.
 We wean all of our pups on Victor Ultra Pro.
 Pups are also given probiotics, as well as supplements.